jnboehm/pipe-rotn/README.md

 ---

 It's obviously very weak encryption.
-I wrote it to test out these simple cipher on an assignment.
+I wrote it to test out these simple ciphers on an assignment.

 License
 ---